PierreIsHere/table-generator/README.md

 # table-generator
-just a quick project that is extremely specialized, for a single purpose
+just a quick project that is extremely specialized, for a single purpose... or so I thought it ended up taking a lot more time than anticipated :)